Diabetic Carrot Cake Recipe

 - 1 teaspoon vanilla extract

-Mix Dry Ingredients: In a medium bowl, whisk together the whole wheat flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
+In a medium bowl, combine the whole wheat flour, baking powder, baking soda, salt, and pumpkin pie spice.
+Whisk together until well mixed.

-Blend Wet Ingredients: In a separate large bowl, combine the unsweetened applesauce, stevia or erythritol, and eggs.
-Beat well until smooth.
+In a separate large bowl, combine the unsweetened applesauce, stevia (or erythritol), eggs, vanilla extract, and neutral oil.
+Beat the mixture until smooth.

 If you prefer a sweeter cake, you can adjust the sweetness by adding a little more erythritol or another suitable sweetener.